 Edwin Ruthwin Biles was born in Philadelphia to Joseph T. and Rebecca C. Biles.
 His father was a carpenter, and the 1850 census shows he had seven younger siblings.

-His early adult years were somewhat undistinguished as compared to others involved in the extraordinary events that were breaking in the United States during that time (e.g. The Frontier Wars, the Gold Rush in California, The Oregon Trail, and the movement West to find new settlements).
-He began employment as a clerk, but he did join the Army and fought as a sergeant in the Mexican War in 1847.
+His early adult years were somewhat undistinguished compared to others who were involved in the extraordinary events of that era, such as the Frontier Wars, the Gold Rush in California, the Oregon Trail, and the movement West to find new settlements.
+Edwin began employment as a clerk, and he joined the Army as a sergeant in the Mexican War in 1847.
 Following that he resigned and went back to clerking in Philadelphia until 1861 when he was 33.

-Then came a complete turnaround, and he was to become an excellent field officer in the Union Army, participating in many significant battles throughout the end of the War in 1865.
+Then came a complete turnaround, and he was to become an excellent field officer in the Union Army, participating in many significant battles throughout the War.

-In 1861 he joined a newly formed regiment, the 99th Pennsylvania Volunteer Infantry, as an Adjutant (an NCO, just above a Sergeant who assists the Commanding Officer) that would eventually become the 99th Pennsylvania Regiment Volunteers.
-He would remain in that regiment until the end of the war but in increasingly higher levels of rank.
-He was promoted to Lt Colonel on July 1, 1862; to Colonel on August 23, 1864.
+In 1861 he joined a newly formed regiment, the 99th Pennsylvania Volunteer Infantry, as an Adjutant, a non-commissioned officer just above a Sergeant who assists the Commanding Officer.
+He remained with the 99th until the end of the war but in increasingly higher levels of rank.
+He was promoted to Lieutenant Colonel on July 1, 1862 and to Colonel on August 23, 1864.
 Near the end of the war he received the honorary rank of Brevet Brigadier General.

-He was wounded at Spottsylvania Courthouse in the Wilderness Campaign on May 12, 1864, at Deep Bottom at the Siege of Petersburg on August 17, 1964, and at Petersburg on March 25, 1865, 15 days before the Confederate surrender at Appomattox Court House.
+He was wounded three times, at Spotsylvania Courthouse in the Wilderness Campaign on May 12, 1864, at Deep Bottom in the Siege of Petersburg three months later, and at Petersburg on March 25, 1865, 15 days before the Confederate surrender at Appomattox Court House.

-From August 8, 1861 to July 4, 1862 the 99th Pennsylvania was stationed around Washington protecting the Capitol.
-Their 1st taste of battle was at Bull Run on August 30th where they lost 3 killed and 10 wounded in 3 days of fighting.
-The next major battle was at Fredericksburg which was a disaster for the Union (For a more detailed description of the battle see the paragraph in the bio. of Col. William “Buck” McCandless).
-Next came the Battle of Chancellorsville in Spotsylvania, VA (April 30- May 3, 1863) which was another defeat for the Union.
-The Union brought 134,000 to the fight, while the South had only 61,000, but in the end the South prevailed by Lee’s battlefield tactics.
-Approximately two months later the 99th fought at Gettysburg (July 1-3, 1863) and the Union prevailed, making it the first battle in the East where there was a clear victory.
+From August 8, 1861 to July 4, 1862 the 99th was stationed around Washington protecting the Capitol.
+Their first taste of battle was at Bull Run on August 30th where three were killed and ten wounded in three days of fighting.
+The next major battle was at Fredericksburg which was a disaster for the Union.
+(For a more detailed description of the battle see the paragraph in the “Notables” story of Colonel William “Buck” McCandless.)
+Next came the Battle of Chancellorsville in Spotsylvania, Virginia (April 30- May 3, 1863) which was another defeat for the Union.
+The Union brought 134,000 to the fight, while the South had only 61,000, but in the end the South prevailed due to General Robert E. Lee’s battlefield tactics.
+Two months later the 99th fought at Gettysburg (July 1-3, 1863) and the Union prevailed, making it the first battle in the East where there was a clear victory.

 The 99th participated in all of the battles, as well as the Siege.
-While there, the 99th was billeted in Ft.
-Sedgwick, a structure covering 2-3 acres, built of logs, sandbags and dirt.
-The fort was renamed “Ft.
-Hell” by the men because if its proximity to the enemy (about 100 yards) and a perfect target for artillery file and snipers.
-The regiment made 8 attacks on enemy forts during the siege.
+While there, the 99th was billeted in Fort Sedgwick, a structure covering over two acres, built of logs, sandbags and dirt.
+The fort was renamed “Fort Hell” by the men because of its proximity to the enemy (about 100 yards) making it a perfect target for artillery fire and snipers.
+The regiment made eight attacks on enemy forts during the siege.

-Lee was supplied during the war from the South via the Wilmington Weldon R.R which ran from Wilmington, NC to Petersburg.
+Lee was supplied during the war from the South by a rail line that ran from Wilmington, North Carolina to Petersburg.
 It was under the South’s control until the start of the Siege.
-Grant wanted to destroy the line by ripping up the tracks, and he sent troops south from Petersburg in June and August and the raids were successful.
-Thereafter Lee had to offload supplies onto wagons for the trip to Petersburg.
-In December the 99th was in a unit tasked with going further south to Jarratt, VA to destroy about 16 miles of track.
-They achieved their objective making it impossible in the future for Lee to supply Petersburg.
+Grant wanted to destroy the line by ripping up the tracks, and he sent troops south from Petersburg in June and August.
+The raids were successful, so Lee had to offload supplies onto wagons for the trip to Petersburg.
+In December the 99th was in a unit tasked with going further south to Jarratt, Virginia to destroy about 16 miles of track.
+They achieved their objective, making it no longer possible for Lee to supply Petersburg.

 Petersburg fell on April 2, 1865 and Lee led his army west toward Appomattox.
 Lee surrendered on April 9th.
-Biles was mustered out with the 99th Regiment on July, 1865.
-He returned to civilian life returned as a clerk in the Philadelphia Recorder’s Office.
+Colonel Biles was mustered out with the 99th Regiment in July of 1865.
+He returned to civilian life as a clerk in the Philadelphia Recorder’s Office.
 Edwin married Julia Kelly in 1864 and they had a boy and a girl.
 After Julia’s death in 1876 he married Sarah Furr three years later to help parent his teenage children.
 Then he died in 1883 of liver disease.

 What kind of field officer was Edwin R. Biles?
-He moved up in rank from Adjutant to Colonel from 1861 to 1865, leading his troops during the toughest fighting in the War, and he was brevetted a Brig.
-General for gallant and meritorious services during the War.
-Here is what Rev. Legh R. Janes, a Chaplin in the 99th during the winter 1864-1865 said of him when writing to one of the Chaplin’s relatives, “My Colonel, Edwin R. Biles was old untamed soldier, served in the Mexican War as Adjutant General.
-He was an infidel, with some redeeming traits of character.
-The regiment was engaged in all the prominent battles of the Potomac, fought in the final breakup of the lines at Petersburg, and was at surrender of Lee at Appomattox Court”
+He moved up in rank from Adjutant to Colonel from 1861 to 1865, leading his troops during the toughest fighting in the War, and he was brevetted a Brigadier General for gallant and meritorious service.
+Rev. Legh R. Janes, a Chaplin in the 99th during the winter 1864-65 said of him when writing to one of the Chaplin’s relatives, “My Colonel, Edwin R. Biles was an old untamed soldier, and served in the Mexican War as Adjutant General.
+He was an infidel, with some redeeming traits of character.”

 Support the Friends of Mount Moriah